-If neither Chase Freedom Unlimited® nor Capital One® Quicksilver® Cash Rewards Credit Card seem like the right card for you, don’t stress.
+If neither card seems right for you, don’t stress.
 While both are excellent cash back cards, they’re far from the only options out there.

-To illustrate that point, here are three more cash back cards that may fit better with your lifestyle and spending habits:
+Here are three more cash back cards that may fit better with your lifestyle and spending habits.